kwiatks/climate-change-setup-oxford/README.md

 #### APIs
 The full set of TWC APIs is shown [here](https://docs.google.com/document/d/15Ru_3wdMgpbM4aOCm-4qNAnRfjx2w-Ruw3lnr8Hnodk/edit).
 To access them you will need an API key - this is supplied to you during the Event by the IBM team.

-Some useful information on using TWC APIs is contained in this [PDF](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/TWC%20Data%20Package%20Summary.pdf).
+Some useful information on using TWC APIs is contained in this [PDF](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/TWC%20Data%20Package%20Summary.pdf)

+### Watson Studio

+Documentation :

-## Details
+## DETAILS

 ### PAIRS GUI